 The change in light forced me to squint until my eyes adapted to the change.
 We found ourselves in the middle of a cluster of buildings.
-They were riddled of metal pieces and buzzing with life but the way they were created made me step back.
+They were riddled with metal pieces and buzzing with life but the way they were created made me step back.
 The walls that had been raised were fixed to the ground by the work of a geokinetic, the edge melding with the stone courtyard.
 Holes for the windows were created seamlessly with glass sitting comfortably inside.
 The doors were made of wood, also happily placed into doorways.

 The next thing to catch my attention was the smell of food.
 Fresh bread and roasting meat wafted out the building in front of us, the one where the kids had scrambled into as we came up from the cavern below.
 The sound of cheerful chatter came from inside.
 It was like they had all forgotten about the threats the world we were in now provided.
 Even some older kids were making their way to the building, shuffling through the snow too busy in conversation to notice us until one girl did.